-Geophysical Journal international (GJI) is the primary solid-earth geophysics journal based in Europe, publishing the results of research on the earth's internal structure, physical properties, evolution and processes covering all aspects of theoretical, computational and observational geophysics.
+Geophysical Journal International (GJI) is one of the world's leading peer-reviewed research journals in solid-Earth geophysics, publishing the results of research on the earth's internal structure, physical properties, evolution and processes covering all aspects of theoretical, computational and observational geophysics.

 Subjects covered include:

 earthquake and controlled-source seismology, tides, the Earth's gravitational field in relation to its shape, deep interior, crustal structure, stress and isostasy;

 - palaeomagnetism and rock magnetism and their applications to geomagnetism, internal processes and geotectonics;

 - geophysics applied to the structure and evolution or rifts, ridges, trenches, mountains, continents and oceans.